Avocado and Sweet Potato Quesadillas or Soft Tacos

-- 1 to 1 1/2 cups grated vegan cheddar or nacho-style cheese
+- 1 to 1 1/2 cups grated vegan cheddar or Jack-style cheese

 - 1 medium avocado, peeled and thinly sliced

-- Your favorite tomato or tomatillo salsa, as desired
+- Your favorite tomato-based or tomatillo salsa, medium or hot, as desired

-- Vegan sour cream (homemade or store-bought) for topping, optional
+- Vegan Sour Cream or Cashew Cream (or store-bought) for topping, optional

-You can heat quesadillas or soft tacos on a griddle or large skillet, or in the oven.
+You can prepare quesadillas or soft tacos on a griddle or large skillet, or in the oven.
 If you choose the oven, preheat to 400º F.

-If you’re baking these, arrange both quesadillas on a parchment-lined baking sheet and bake for 12 to 15 minutes, or until the tortillas becomes lightly golden and crisp on the outside.
-Otherwise, cook them, one at a time, on a nonstick griddle over medium-high heat.
-When one side is golden and crisp, carefully flip over and cook the other side until golden.
+To bake, arrange the quesadillas on a parchment-lined baking sheet and bake for 12 to 15 minutes, or until the tortillas becomes lightly golden and crisp on the outside.

-To make soft tacos, sprinkle 1/8 cup cheese over one half of each tortilla. arrange the sweet potato slices over the cheese in a single layer, followed by a layer of avocado, and a dollop of salsa.
+To make soft tacos: Sprinkle 1/8 cup cheese over one half of each tortilla, then arrange the sweet potato slices over it in a single layer, followed by a layer of avocado, and a dollop of salsa.
 End with another sprinkling of about 1/8 cup cheese, then fold the tortilla over.
 Repeat with the remaining 3 tortillas.